MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/authenticate-azure-cli-web-account-manager.md

 ---
-title: Sign in with Azure CLI with WAM | Microsoft Docs
+title: Sign in with Azure CLI using web account manager (WAM) | Microsoft Docs
 description: Learn how to sign into the Azure CIL using web account manager (WAM)
 author: jiasli
 ms.author: jiasli